-Generating a Self-Signed Certificate
+Generating a self-signed certificate 259

-Generating a Certificate Signing Request (CSR) 196
+Generating a certificate signing request (CSR)

-Importing a Certificate 197
+Importing a certificate

-Exporting a Certificate 198
+Exporting a certificate

-Assigning a Certificate to Gateways and HALB
+Assigning a certificate to Gateways and HALB 261

-Auditing Certificates 200
+Auditing certificates 263

-Permissions to Manage Certificates
+Permissions to manage certificates 263

-Upgrading from an older RAS version 201
+Upgrading from an older RAS version

-Generating a Self-Signed Certificate
+Generating a self-signed certificate

-To generate a self-signed certificate, navigate to Farm / Site / Certificates.
+To generate a self-signed certificate, navigate to Farm > Site > Certificates.
 Click Tasks > Generate self-signed certificate.
 In the dialog that opens, specify the following options:

 - Name: Type a name for this certificate.
 This field is mandatory. - Description: An optional description. - Usage: Specify whether the certificate should be used for RAS Secure Client Gateways or HALB, or both.
 This selection is mandatory. - Key size: The certificate key size, in bits.
 Here you can select from the predefine values.
 The default is 2048 bit, which is the minimum required length according to current industry standards. - Country code: Select your country. - Expire in: The certificate expiration date. - Full state or province: Your state or province info. - City: City name. - Organization: The name of your organization. - Organization unit: Organizational unit. - E-mail: Your email address.
 This field is mandatory. - Common name: The Common Name (CN), also known as the Fully Qualified Domain Name (FQDN).
-This field is mandatory.
+This field is mandatory. - Alternative names: Specify one or more subject alternative names (SANs).
+Click the [...] icon and then add one or mote DNS or IP addresses.
+Note that because Parallels Client for mobile devices doesn't support the SAN field, it's safest to set your common name to the name that most mobile devices will be using.